maryamyazdi/maryamyazdi/README.md

--  interested in computer technologies, software engineering and coding!
+-  ✨Passionate about cutting-edge computer technologies
+-  🧐Into coding, algorithms, analysis and beyond...

 <!---